mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0-plugin.md

 ## Basic Usage/Helper <a name="usage"></a>

-Explore what you need on the help
+Explore what you need in the helper command (default output when no option is provided):

 ```bash
 $ oc aws-zone